MV Port Fairy

 MV Port Fairy was a UK merchant vessel built in 1928 by Swan Hunter for the Commonwealth & Dominion Line Ltd (or "Port Line") shipping company and sold in 1965 to Embajada Compania Naviera SA of Piraeus.
 Named after the coastal town of Port Fairy in Australia, she was renamed Taishikan for her final commercial voyage to Hong Kong where she was scrapped.

 Career

 Construction

 Port Fairy, 8072 GRT, was built by Swan, Hunter & Wigham Richardson at Wallsend in 1928.
 She had a length of 147 m, a beam of 19.3 m and a service speed of 15 knots.

 Pre-War

 In 1930 her refrigeration equipment was modified and she carried the first cargo of chilled meat (instead of frozen meat) from Australia; she later worked the same cargo from New Zealand.

 World War II

 Port Fairy had an eventful war employed as an ammunition ship.

-Sailing in fast convoy OL8 from Liverpool to Canada on 22 October 1940, Port Fairy collided with the Canadian destroyer Margaree in rough seas about 300 mi west of Ireland (position .).
-Margaree sank quickly; her captain, four officers and 136 crew were lost.
-Port Fairy rescued 34 of the survivors.
+Sailing in fast convoy OL8 from Liverpool to Canada, on the night of 22 October 1940 Port Fairy collided with the Canadian destroyer Margaree (formerly HMS Diana) in rough seas about 300 mi west of Ireland (position .).
+Margaree, broken in two, sank quickly; her captain, four officers and 136 crew were lost; Port Fairy rescued all 34 survivors.